Flowyh/JLRPG.jl/README.md

 ## Usage

-The package provides two functions `generate_lexer` and `generate_parser` which can be used to generate a lexer or parser respectively.
+The package provides two functions `generate_lexer` and `generate_parser`, which can be used to generate a lexer or a parser respectively.
 Both functions take a definition file as input and return a Julia source file containing the generated lexer/parser.
 The generated lexer/parser can then be included in other Julia source files or modules.

 ### Lexer definition files